Azure/Azure-Sentinel/Notebooks/README.md

 ## Other resources
 - View sample notebooks in the Sample-Notebooks folder
 - How tos and Troubleshooting in the How-Tos folder

+## Feedback
+For questions or feedback, please contact AzureSentinel@microsoft.com